-The purpose of this course is to provide a rigorous study to introduce students to the basics of chemistry and physics.
+This course provides a rigorous study to introduce students to the basics of chemistry and physics.
 Space & Earth science connections are made in both areas as well.
 The Engineering Process Design and science process skills are emphasized.
 This course is taught as a preparatory course for chemistry and physics.

-Completion of Honors Biology/Biology CPX AND

-• 80% in Algebra I CP/CPX
+- Completion of Honors Biology/Biology CPX OR 90% in Biology CP AND - 80% in Algebra I CP/CPX